Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Simulation Results

-Figure~\ref{fig_f3} shows the prediction NMSE in Scene A as a function of spatial resolution, the best performance is obtained at $d_{\min}\!=\!0.02m$.
-Low spatial resolution fails to provide sufficient informative content, whereas excessively high spatial resolution boosts the high frequency bands of the encoding, amplifying input discontinuities and thereby increasing noise.
+Figure~\ref{fig_f3} shows the prediction NMSE in Scene A as a function of encoding resolution, the best performance is obtained at $d_{\min}\!=\!0.02m$.
+Low encoding resolution fails to provide sufficient informative content, whereas excessively high encoding resolution boosts the high frequency bands of the encoding, amplifying input discontinuities and thereby increasing noise.
 The encoding should be chosen to match the network’s effective receptive field so that the model can efficiently learn the relationship between position and VA characteristics.